varun23-2004/-4-Channel-AHB-APB-DMA-Controller-RTL-Design-/README.md

 **A. APB Slave (Configuration Interface)**: [apb_slave](https://github.com/varun23-2004/-4-Channel-AHB-APB-DMA-Controller-RTL-Design-/blob/main/RTL%20files/dma_apb_slave.v)

 This module acts as the bridge between the CPU and the DMA hardware.

+This is the entry point for the CPU.
+Before any data transfer happens, the CPU needs to tell the DMA — where to read from, where to write to, and how many times.
+The APB Slave receives all of this configuration over the APB bus and stores it into registers for each channel.
+It also has a start bit — when the CPU writes a 1 to it, the transfer begins.
+Once the transfer is done, the hardware automatically clears that bit so the CPU doesn't have to do it manually.

 i) Address Decoding: It reads standard _32-bit_ APB addresses to set up the four DMA channels.
 It uses specific memory offsets (_0x00_ for _Source_, _0x04_ for _Destination_, _0x08_ for _Count_, _0x0C_ for _Config_) to store the setup data in the correct channel's registers.